connor11528/cs-fundamentals/README.md

 - Big-O Analysis

-- :octocat: **mr-mig/every-programmer-should-know** - https://github.com/mr-mig/every-programmer-should-know - A collection of (mostly) technical things every software developer should know
+## Learning Guides

+- **yangshun/tech-interview-handbook** - 4k+ ⭐ repo with helpful non-technical tips.
+Additionally has section covering Algorithm, Front End and System Design questions

+- :octocat: **mr-mig/every-programmer-should-know** - https://github.com/mr-mig/every-programmer-should-know - Don't let the title scare you.
+This repo covers at a high level things ranging from *Career Tips* to *Data Structures*, *Security*, *Architecture* and *Algorithms*.
+It's a lot but can be helpful to overview concepts

 ## Services